betheden/hebrew-grammar/content/participle_passive.rst

   "But I am a worm and not a man, a **disgrace** to humanity **and
      despised** by the people."

+.. participle_passive-verbal-MV:

-functions as a :ref:`verb-finite` main verb
+Functions as a :ref:`verb-finite` main verb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The context must determine whether a passive participle is functioning as a main verb or as a predicate adjective, because both appear the same in many instances (compare 1SA 19:11 and EXO 5:16).

-In the following example, the participle is in the first position here, which is the normal :ref:`word_order` for finite verbs.
+In the following example, the participle is in the first position, which is the normal :ref:`word order<word_order>` for finite verbs but not for participles.

 .. csv-table:: Example: ISA 17:2